shadielhajj/gazecontrol/readme.md

 If COM_PORT is omitted, the fiducial ID is just displayed on the monitor.
 The GUI controls allow to add on offset to the detected gaze position and alter the detection threshold.

+More configuration parameters can be modified in config.py

 ## Prerequisites

 * [Python 2.7](https://www.python.org/download/releases/2.7/)